ryankarlos/tsqlt_demo/README.md

 This demo will introduce a package tSQLt, whcih can be used to unit test tsqlt code [1].
-All the code used in the examples is accessible from this [github repository].
+All the code used in the examples is accessible from this [github repository](https://github.com/ryankarlos/tsqlt_demo).

 First we will restore the Adventure Works sample database.
 This database is based on  Adventure Works Cycles, the fictitious multinational manufacturing company created by Microsoft in 2010 [2].
 The company manufactures and sells metal and composite bicycles to North American, European and Asian commercial markets.

-You can download the database backups  [here](https://docs.microsoft.com/en-us/sql/samples/adventureworks-install-configure?view=sql-server-ver16&tabs=ssms) or from the [db_backup] folder in the repository.
+You can download the database backups  [here](https://docs.microsoft.com/en-us/sql/samples/adventureworks-install-configure?view=sql-server-ver16&tabs=ssms) or from the [db_backup](https://github.com/ryankarlos/tsqlt_demo/tree/master/db_backup) folder in the repository.
 In this demo, we will use the 'AdventureWorksLT2019.bak' file corresponding to the lightweight and pared down version of the OLTP sample.
 Unzip and move the content to a location where you would like to store all the backups .
 On Windows, you will need to install SQL Server Developer 2019 and SQL Server Management Studio by following this [link](https://www.sqlservertutorial.net/install-sql-server/) or this [blog](https://www.mssqltips.com/sqlservertip/6608/install-sql-server-2019-standard-edition/).